Synthesis & Data

 The ITEX network has agreed to make all data publically available as part of the agreed upon data sharing policy.
 However, we ask that users of the data strongly consider offering authorship to all data contributors.
 High profile publications are the best way to assure that these sites are maintained and that future data sets will be available.
 Including data contributors as authors also assures that the data are used properly and that the conclusions drawn from the analysis are valid and meaningful.

-Please contact them for access to the most up to date database.
+Please contact the person listed above for access to the most up to date database and to add data (either new years or new sites).

 The ITEX data use policy is described here.